 These pending changes will have a major impact on retirement and pension contributions, including:

-- Increasing the retirement age from 60 to 65.
+- Increasing the retirement age 65.
 This gives members more time to contribute and build their pension savings.
 It also means that employers must continue contributing for members who work to age 65.

-- Increasing the maximum earnings for required member and employer contributions from CI$60,000 to CI$87,000.
+- Increasing the maximum earnings for required member and employer contributions CI$87,000.

 - Requiring employers to start making pension contributions for work-permit employees earlier – at six months instead of nine months.
 Employers must continue contributing on behalf of Caymanian employees as soon as they start working.